Little Burgundy: Origin

-There are differing accounts of the origin of the name Little Burgundy (Petite-Bourgogne).
+There are differing accounts of the origin of the name Petite-Bourgogne (Little-Burgundy).
 A surveyor's map of 1855 identifies a property called Bourgogne, owned by the heirs of the Hon.
 Louis Guy (brother of Étienne Guy, for whom Guy Street was named).
 The property corresponds to the areas bounded today by Rue des Seigneurs, Rue Notre-Dame, Rue Saint-Martin, and Rue Saint-Antoine.

 Official use of the name "Petite Bourgogne" originates from the 1965 preliminary study for the urban renewal program to refer to the area between the Lachine Canal, the CN railway right of way (now expanded to the Autoroute Ville-Marie), Atwater street and Guy Street in the 1965 preliminary study for the urban renewal program.
 The report takes inspiration from the writing of E.Z.
 Massicotte, archivist of the City of Montreal and resident of Sainte-Cunégonde, who described the area as a meadow known as "la petite Bourgogne."
 The authors of the urban renewal study "kept this name, full as it is of poetry and nostalgia for another landscape," and this name was retained as the name of the neighbourhood after the renewal program ended.

-In the early 1980s, the City of Montreal renamed Little Burgundy to Quartier Georges-Vanier, after the Governor General Georges Vanier, in an attempt to remove the stigma of the low-income area which public officials believed was deterring investment from private developers.
+In the early 1980s, the City of Montreal renamed Petite-Bourgogne to Quartier Georges-Vanier, after the Governor General Georges Vanier, in an attempt to remove the stigma of the low-income area which public officials believed was deterring investment from private developers.
 During the public consultations for the City of Montreal's Master Plan (Plan d'urbanisme) in 1990, residents requested that the name Petite Bourgogne/Little Burgundy be reinstated.